Case studies

 Last, show one's total entries per sweepstakes on each card, and announce updates to customers.

-Gut-check with users
+Gut-check with real customers

-Gut-check with users
+Gut-check with real customers

 I designed, built and tested a quick prototype with six current customers to further validate the content and feature hierarchy.